Coalición Floresta Logo Coalición Floresta Search Buscar

 • "Es responsabilidad del Estado costarricense prevenir los desastres; por ello, todas las instituciones estarán obligadas a considerar en sus programas los conceptos de riesgo y desastre e incluir las medidas de gestión ordinaria que les sean propias y oportunas para evitar su manifestación, promoviendo una cultura que tienda a reducirlos."

-"It is the responsibility of the Costa Rican State to prevent disasters; therefore, all institutions are obliged to consider risk and disaster concepts in their programs and include the ordinary management measures that are appropriate and timely to prevent their manifestation, promoting a culture that tends to reduce them."
+"It is the responsibility of the Costa Rican State to prevent disasters; therefore, all institutions shall be obliged to consider the concepts of risk and disaster in their programs and include ordinary management measures that are appropriate and timely to prevent their manifestation, promoting a culture aimed at reducing them."

 • "Es responsabilidad del Estado costarricense prevenir los desastres; por ello, todas las instituciones estarán obligadas a considerar en sus programas los conceptos de riesgo y desastre e incluir las medidas de gestión ordinaria que les sean propias y oportunas para evitar su manifestación, promoviendo una cultura que tienda a reducirlos."